HELP & HOPE

 - Only 53 percent of service members with PTS or depression sought help over the past year.

-To demonstrate our commitment to support these brave warriors, Trillium has established an Initiative around the national program, Give an Hour.
-This program is designed to offer free mental health and counseling support to Post 9/11 military veterans and their families through volunteer clinical time.
+The national program, Give an Hour is designed to offer free mental health and counseling support to Post 9/11 military veterans and their families through volunteer clinical time.

 The program has been endorsed by many of the major professional associations, including:

 - American Association of Pastoral Counselors

 - Mental Health America

 - North American Association of Christians in Social Work

 - Therapeutic Communities of America, among others.